 Getting Off the Beaten Path in Vienna, Austria

-After exploring the most obvious places it pays to get off the beaten path in Vienna.
+After exploring the most obvious places and attractions in the Imperial city it pays to get off the beaten path in Vienna.

 But before we get started – Looking for budget accommodations in Vienna?
 Check out our guide to the best hostels in Vienna!

 Go For a Walk and Dinner in Grinzing

 You probably don’t know that Vienna is the only metropolis with significant vineyard operations within the city limits.